kybak90/spheresmooth/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have written reference in the DESCRIPTION file in the form authors (year) <doi:...> for auto-linking.
+I have included references in the DESCRIPTION file following the format: authors (year) <doi:...> for auto-linking.

 ## R CMD check results